AI Summary of Peer-Reviewed Research

 Research area:LinguisticsLinguistic landscapeSemiotics

-What the researchers tested: The researchers used a qualitative approach and gathered data between 2024 and 2025 through field observation and photography in four municipalities in Dar es Salaam, Tanzania.
+The researchers used a qualitative approach grounded in social semiotics and sociolinguistic theories.
+They collected data between 2024 and 2025 through field observation and photography in four municipalities of Dar es Salaam.
 They purposively selected 97 signboards from Christian, Islamic, Bahá’í and other religious institutions and analyzed them with multimodal social semiotic frameworks and content analysis.

 Key points